samyakpadwekar/Java_backend/Spring boot/Readme.md

 - The different levels have different performance characteristics in a multi-threaded application.
 I think if you understand the dirty reads concept you will be able to select a good option.

-### Q.Difference between @Controller and @RestController?
-- Spring 4.0 introduced the @RestController annotation in order to simplify the creation of RESTful web services.
-It’s a convenient annotation that combines @Controller and @ResponseBody, which eliminates the need to annotate every request handling method of the controller class with the @ResponseBody annotation.
-1. @Controller -
-- a specialization of the @Component class, which allows us to auto-detect implementation classes through the classpath scanning.
-- common annotation used to create Spring MVC controllers that are responsible for processing web requests.
-- typically used in traditional web appls where the response is usually a web page (HTML view).
-- these controllers generally return views(HTML pages) that are rendered by a templating engine (e.g.,Thymeleaf,JSP) and sent to the client's web browser.
-- We typically use @Controller in combination with a @RequestMapping annotation for request handling methods.

-2. @RestController -
-- @RestController is a specialized version of the controller.
-- It is a combination of behaviours of a Controller and ResponseBody.
-- When we use this Annotation, the response is JSON or XML.
-Because of this, the Controller is not in charge of providing any viewpoint to the user.
-- Every request handling method of the controller class automatically serializes return objects into HttpResponse.

-### Q.How does @Compoent and @Service annotation works internally?what difference will it make if we use @Component instead of @Service or vice versa?
-- Internally when Spring scans the components in application context,it identifies classed annotated with @Component, @Service, @Repository etc. and registers them as beans in the Spring IOC container.
-- These beans can then be injected into other components,and their lifecycle is managed by the container.

- *Differences* :
- 1. Expressiveness and Semantic Clarity : @Service provides a more expressive and semantic meaning to a class, indicating that it is a service component.This can improve code readability and make the purpose of the class more apparent.
- 2. Component Scannig : Both annotations trigger component scanning, and, from a functionality standpoint, there is no difference between using @Component and @Service.The difference lies in the intended use and the clarity of the code.
- 3. Consideration for the layered architecture : @Service is often used in the service layer of a typical layered architecture (like MVC),making it a good fit for services with business logic.@Component is more generic and can be used for any component.

-- Both annotation work similarly and using one over the other doesn't affect the core functionality of the Spring.The choice between both annoation depends on your preference for semantic clarity and the intended use of annotated class in your application architecture.
-- They are interchangeable from a functional standpoint,and use of one above other is matter of convention and redability.

 ### JPA and Spring Data JPA

 ### Q. Can you explain the difference between JPA and JDBC?